AsteroidHunter/knightsGPT/README.md

 # The Knight's GPT
-_Solving the Knight's Tour puzzle using an Autoregressive Transformer._
+_An autoregressive transformer trained on millions of Knight's moves encoded as single-digit integers shows evidence of learning and generalization as it is successfully able to solve the Knight's Tour puzzle from any starting position and on unseen partial tours._

 <img src="https://img.shields.io/badge/Status-Complete-orange" alt="Status" height="40">
 <img src="https://img.shields.io/badge/Currently_Working_On-Training_more_models-8A2BE2" alt="Currently Working On" height="30">